naman14310/Interview_Prep/Coding Notes/DP/Longest Increasing Subsequence.md

 }
 ```

-### 4. Best Team With No Conflicts
+### 5. Best Team With No Conflicts
-You are the manager of a basketball team.
-For the upcoming tournament, you want to choose the team with the highest overall score.
-The score of the team is the sum of scores of all the players in the team.
-However, the basketball team is not allowed to have conflicts.
 A conflict exists if a younger player has a strictly higher score than an older player.
 A conflict does not occur between players of the same age.
 Given two lists, scores and ages, where each scores[i] and ages[i] represents the score and age of the ith player, respectively, return the highest overall score of all possible basketball teams.

 Input: scores = [4,5,6,5], ages = [2,1,2,1]